napari/docs/docs/community/governance.md

 changes to the API, and thereby more easily carry on with their project related activities.

+Aside from technical contributions, core team members support the Steering Council in carrying out the project's mission.
+They participate in discussion about the project's present and future goals and direction, collaborate with the SC to establish and update the project's development roadmap, and support the napari community at large.

 Core team members are expected to review code contributions while adhering to the [core team member guide](core-dev-guide).
 New core team members can be nominated by any existing core team member, and for details on that process see our core